-- 1. Interviewing potential student trainee, and making determination about fit between Intern and Site. - 2.
+- 1. Interviewing potential student trainee and making determination about fit between Intern and Site. - 2.
 Providing the intern with an overall orientation to the Site's specific services necessary for the implementation of the internship experience. - 3.
-Designating a qualified appropriate licensed professional as the Site Supervisor. - 4.
-Providing the intern with adequate workspace, telephone, office supplies, and staff support to conduct professional activities. - 5.
-Providing the intern with the rules and guidelines for their professional conduct at the agency/school/university.
+Designating a qualified appropriate licensed professional as the Site Supervisor, who meets the systemic supervisor qualifications when possible. - 4.
+Providing the intern with adequate workspace, electronic devices, office supplies, and staff support to conduct professional activities. - 5.
+Providing the intern with the rules and guidelines for their professional conduct at the site.